sujith-eag/vu-library/docs/java/java_core/06_methods/05_Inheritance.md

 }
 ```

-___

-#### Member Access and Inheritance
+## Member Access in Inheritance

-Inheriting a class does not overrule the private
+A class member that has been declared private will remain private to its class.
+It is not accessible by any code outside its class, including subclass.
+Inheriting a class does not overrule the private access restriction.

+>[!note]
+>Accessor methods can be used to provide access to the private members of a class.

-access restriction.
-Thus, even though a subclass includes all of the members of its superclass,
-it cannot access those members of the superclass that have been declared private.
+Subclass includes all of the members of its superclass, it cannot access those members of the superclass that have been declared private.

-if width and height are made private in TwoDShape, then Triangle will not be able to access them:
+if width and height are made private in TwoDShape, then Triangle will not be able to access them.

-a class member that has been declared private will remain private to its
-class.
-It is not accessible by any code outside its class, including subclasses. accessor methods to provide access to the private members of a class.

 ```java
 class TwoDShape